 Flowers Speech

-(CONTINUED FROM PAGE ONE) . ministration, wage and hour laws, Hill-Burton hospitals and many others.
+(CONTINUED FROM PAGE ONE) ministration, wage and hour laws, Hill-Burton hospitals and many others.

 Flowers addressed the Montgomery branch of the Alabama Democratic Conference, a state-wide Negro organization.
 He urged the audience to work for the

 Democratic Party: "Contact white friends that you know are loyal Democrats and form joint county committees with them so that the entire four months he will be able to sit with supcounty can be worked.

-"As for me," said the Attorney General, "there can be no other choice but one year to 18 months may learn to walk. political future-so be it."
+"As for me," said the Attorney General, "there can be no other choice but to support the party that has been so good to me, my family and state.
+And if such decision should damage or even end my political future-so be it,"

-Murder Defendant Freed, Now Missing

 Sermon of the Week

 the message, the one idea which he pre-

 "Don't yield to temptation, the devil and

 The facial aspects and tones of voices

 indicating the feelings of those around me

 changed from doubt to assurance.
 For now

 the elders no longer had to deliberate or

 misconceive what will happen in future

-As I left the auditorium, an old man said.
+As I left the auditorium, an old man said,

 "I like the way that boy talks.
 Make me

 think that children gonna be all right in

 "Freedom Constitution"

+BY JAMES ARMSTEAD

-of America, in order to form a moreperfect union, are fighting in a non-violent
+of America, in order to form a more perfect union, are fighting in a non-violent

 way as hard as possible to join together

 with the white people of America, not to

+rule over the whites but to have equal

+does the white man know that he is not free

 until the black people are free.